 A material portion of our laboratory capacity, our principal offices and principal research and development facilities for the principal part of our business are concentrated in a single location in Israel.
-We also have significant facilities for research and development and manufacturing of components for our low-profile antennas at a single location in Bulgaria as well as a research and development center in Moldova and offices, research and development, engineering and manufacturing facilities in California and in Singapore.
-Fire, natural disaster or any other cause of material disruption in our operations in any of these locations could have a material adverse effect on our business, financial condition and operating results.
+We also have significant facilities for research and development and manufacturing of components for our low-profile antennas at a single location in Bulgaria as well as a research and development center in Moldova and Singapore and research and development, engineering and manufacturing facilities in California.
+Fire, natural disaster, lockdowns and other effects of the COVID-19 pandemic or any other cause of material disruption in our operations in any of these locations could have a material adverse effect on our business, financial condition and operating results.